michaltobiasz1997/cat-shetler/README.md

 ## Cat Shelter API

-This project is an API for a cat shelter management system, allowing users to access information about the shelter, employees, and cats.
+This project is an API for a cat shelter management system, allowing users to access information about the shelters, employees, and cats.
 The API provides endpoints to retrieve and manipulate data related to these three models.

 ## Features